Table of content

 Agile Mindset in Principles

-Agile lifecycle is entirely human-centered, aspiring to adapt and deliver joy to both users and the development team.
+Agile development lifecycle is entirely human-centered, aspiring to adapt and deliver joy to both users and the development team.
 This approach is implemented via self-organizing, cross-functional teams utilizing the appropriate practices for their context.

-Besides, humans are very adaptable and capable of making changes, making swift decisions, getting back or even changing tracks if needed, and taking full responsibility for their work.
+Besides, people are very adaptable and capable of making changes, making swift decisions, getting back or even changing tracks if needed, and taking full responsibility for their work.
 The flexibility and swift decision-making skill form the core of Agile development lifecycle.

 - Flexibility.
 Agile proclaims that the poise for changes is way more valuable than following a definite algorithm every time.